akath19/katacoda-k8s-basics-scenario/yp-challenges/diagnose-failing-service/step1.md

 > Yeah, we installed a new version of Grafana, it uses a PostgreSQL instance in the same namespace, the YAML I used is named definition.yaml and it's included there, maybe start there?

+The link to Grafana documentation is [here](https://grafana.com/docs/grafana/latest/administration/configuration/), the link to PostgreSQL documentation is [here](https://hub.docker.com/_/postgres)

 # Steps
 1. Check the status of both pods (`Grafana` & `PostgreSQL`)
 2. Check the provided YAML for errors